maudlin/mindmeld-server/docs/testing-guide.md

 # Testing Guide

-This guide explains how to manually test MindMeld Server using curl, Postman, or Insomnia.
-It covers starting the server, exercising the core endpoints, validating error responses (RFC 7807), and optionally testing the /maps API (SQLite vertical slice).
+This guide explains how to manually test MindMeld Server using curl, Postman/Bruno/Insomnia.
+It covers starting the server and exercising the /maps API (SQLite-backed), plus health checks.
+The legacy /api/state endpoints have been removed.

 ## Prerequisites